mrhsce/SmsTurrent/README.md

 Things to do ->

+	* Add message cost estimation to the main activity that calculate the cost based on the type of the operator and the type of the message(farsi- english)

+	* Add an ability to send the message at a specific time in the future

 	Fourth phase:
 	- Design the date converter class for converting the date from Gregorian to Jalali
 	- Add search feature to the contact list maker